-To allow an exact comparison of the segmentation results to the ground truth masks, we warp the estimated solar cell masks using the determined perspective projection and lens distortion parameters.
-That way, the estimated solar module mask will ideally exactly overlay the hand-labeled ground truth masks of the test dataset.
+To allow an exact comparison of the segmentation results to the ground truth, we inverse-warp the estimated solar cell masks back to the original image space by using the determined perspective projection and lens distortion parameters.
+This way, the estimated solar module masks will as exactly as possible overlay the hand-labeled ground truth masks.

-The performance metrics are computed on pairs of segmented cells and ground truth masks.
-A ground truth cell mask is matched to the segmented cell with the largest intersection area.

-The first set of performance metrics are precision, recall, and the \(F_1\) score~\cite{Rijsbergen1979}.
-These metrics are computed by considering cell segmentation as a binary pixel-wise classification into cell and background pixels.
-A matching cell pixel is a true positive, the remaining quantities are defined accordingly.

-The second performance metric is the weighted Jaccard index~\cite{Chierichetti2010,Ioffe2010}.
-This metric extends the common Jaccard index by an importance weighting of the input pixels.
-As the compared masks are not strictly binary either due to antialiasing or interpolation during mask construction, we define importance of pixels by their intensity.
-Given two non-binary masks~\(A\) and~\(B\), the weighted Jaccard similarity is